 Section 3 is divided into four sub-sections.
-Sub-section 3.1 and 3.2 deals with the Systemic and Operational safety actions, mostly as identified in Volume II of the EPAS and address the actions referenced as 'MST'.
+Sub-section 3.1 and 3.2 deal with the Systemic issues and safety actions related to Personnel Competence, mostly as identified in Volume II of the EPAS and address the actions referenced as 'MST'.
 Each task identified in these two sub-sections has been identified with a unique SPAS in Malta reference number.
 A correlation list for these references can be found in Appendix II.